 The legal status of marijuana in Spain is complicated.
 There is no legal pathway to access medical cannabis and the legality of recreational cannabis can vary widely depending on the individual situation.

 While it is legal to buy seeds and growing equipment, it is illegal to sell cannabis in Spain.
-It is legal to grow cannabis on private property, but it cannot be more than two plants per household and it cannot be visible to the general public.
+Possession and consumption of cannabis are decriminalized, but not explicitly legal.
+A typical interpretation of the law allows for home grow for private consumption, but cannabis plants growing in places visible to the public are considered an “administrative offense” and can result in hefty fines.
 No legal penalties come with the possession of or smoking of cannabis, but it cannot be smoked in a public area.

 Cannabis clubs and marijuana laws in Spain